objectiser/jaeger-servlet-container/README.md

 A `ServletContextListener` is used to manage the lifecycle of the Jaeger tracer used within the webapp.
 The Jaeger tracer configuration currently is obtained from the [enviroment](https://github.com/jaegertracing/jaeger-client-java/tree/master/jaeger-core#configuration-via-environment), although the service name is obtained from the servlet context's display name.
 Therefore by default the tracer will attempt to communicate with a local Jaeger agent.
+For information on running Jaeger, please see the [getting started](https://www.jaegertracing.io/docs/latest/getting-started/) guide.

 The webapp instrumentation is provided by the
 [Java web servlet filter](https://github.com/opentracing-contrib/java-web-servlet-filter) instrumentation library.